EricDriussi/simple-design-patterns/src/structural/composite/README.md

 # TL;DR

-A system in which an element and a group of those elements follow the same interface.
+A system in which a single element "A" and a group of elements "A" implement the same interface.
 This allows the client code to not worry about quantities and pushes relevant logic inside the elements.

 # Usefulness